dougbutner/universal-consciousness/README.md

 For densities and dimensions to co-exist, consciousness must be present at each point the densities can express.
 The ever-presence of the 0th dimension, which is the 10th dimensional "All-as-One" create this link between all consciousness and all "physical" experienceable reality.

-**Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences** In the course, density 7 marks the first non-physical collective conscious experience.
-While the 7th density if the first true collective experience, o
+**Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences** In the course, 7th density marks the first non-physical collective conscious experience.
+While the 7th density if the first true collective experience, removed from physicality, the lower densities (particularly 4, 5, 6, though truly all the way down) have collective experiences

 # Critical Thinking Questions